awslabs/aws-config-engine-for-compliance-as-code/README.md

 Note 2: You can add the Compliance Account as an Application account.
 The compliance Account then checks the compliance of itself.

+Note 3: Only one RuleSet can be deployed in each Application account.

 ## Visualize all the data in the Compliance Account

 Two DynamoDB tables stores the current and past value for all your accounts
 - ComplianceStatusTable : Latest reported status
 - ComplianceEventsTable : All reported events

+Refer to the "analytics" directory, to add a data extraction and data transformation for further analytics.

 # Developer Guide